WebTorill/Exercise101/README.md

-# Exercise101
+# Exercise301
-The first exercise in PWA1 - about Service Workers
+The first tag-along exercise in PWA1 about Service Workers